Ange-Dvs/pands-project/README.md

 Tabulate makes it possible to create formatted tables to present data from DataFrames and lists in a clear and concise way.
 The table's appearance is customisable, with options to configure if the table has headers and if there are borders between the cells. [^]

+#### OS:
+The os library enables the ability to complete actions which require use of the operating system.

+> os.path.exists - within the *analysis.py* program we see this functionality used for the error handling steps.
+Allowing the program to check first if a file is already existing before creating or overwriting the file.
+This is can be used to raise and error if the file is present to avoid files being corrupted or incorrectly overwritten.

 ### Python core functionality:

 In addition to the above functionality from the imported libraries, there is two honourable mentions for functionality within the standard Python environment which are key for the *analysis.py* file.